huaxel/mushroom-ai/README.md

 Correctly identifying poisonous mushrooms can have life-saving applications.

-Using machine learning, this project classifies mushrooms as either poisonous or edible based on their physical characteristics — achieving very high accuracy.
+Using machine learning, this project classifies mushrooms as either poisonous or edible based on their physical characteristics — achieving **very high accuracy**.

-**Final model accuracy**: 99.97% on test set.
+ > **Final model accuracy**: 99.97% on test set.

-Interestingly, gill-related features (gill-attachment, gill-color, gill-spacing) and stem-related features (stem-width and stem-color) were the most predictive.
+Also interesting to note is that gill-related features (gill-attachment, gill-color, gill-spacing) and stem-related features (stem-width and stem-color) were the most predictive.

 The project involves data preprocessing, exploratory data analysis, model pipelines, hyperparameter tuning, feature selection, ensemble models with voting classifier and model evaluation.